ianmuchina/blog/content/blog/10-apt-key.md

 > most users will never use apt-key.
 > `apt-key` depends on `gpg` to function.
 However, `apt` only depends on the smaller `gpgv` tool to verify packages.

 Pretty self-explanatory.
 The developers wanted to reduce the install size of `apt`.

+I'm not really sure if dependencies & install size is the reason.
+I think there's another justified reason apt is being deprecated.
+Haven't found it yet.

 ## The alternative